 The themes developed in the TED team are articulated around the following three axes:

 dedicated to the dimensioning of water and waste treatment processes as well as to the understanding of the transfer mechanisms and reaction processes involved.

-Sub-axes: bioreactors, reactive filters, OVH, gasification, rheology, calorimetry
+Sub-axes: bioreactors, reactive filters, wet oxidation, rheology, calorimetry, etc.

-Sub-axes: crystallization, bioH2 and energy carriers from biomass, recovery of nutrients, etc.
+Sub-axes: bioH2 and energy carriers from biomass, gasification, hydrothermal liquefaction processes, nutrient recovery, etc.

-focused on the study of the coupling of processes developed in the team associated with an approach to optimize flows by ad hoc methods of industrial symbiosis.
+focused on the study of the coupling of processes developed in the team associated with a flow optimization approach by ad hoc methods.